spyder-ide/spyder/spyder/utils/help/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Through :menuselection:`Preferences --> IPython console --> Advanced Settings --> Use symbolic math` we can activate the console's SYMbolic PYthon (sympy) mode that is provided by the `SymPy <https://www.sympy.org/>`_ Python package.
-This allows nicely rendered mathematical output (LaTeX style), imports some SymPy objects automatically when the IPython console starts, and reports what it has done.
+This allows nicely rendered mathematical output (LaTeX style), imports some SymPy objects automatically when the :guilabel:`IPython Console` starts, and reports what it has done.
 You'll need to have SymPy installed for it to work, and a LaTeX distribution on your system to see the formatted output (see the `Getting LaTeX <https://www.latex-project.org/get/>`__ page on the LaTeX site to acquire the latter, if you don't already have it).

 .. code-block:: python